singletS/chem160-beango/README.md

 The virtual machine is a [Lubuntu](http://lubuntu.net/) 15.04 disk image, loaded with a bare minimum graphical interface plus course software.
 The image can hold up to 15 GB of storage.
 By default it is setup to use 2GBs of RAM and 64 MBs of video memory.

 #### The default password for each machine is <font size=6 color="green"> chem160</font>.
-A copy of the virtual machine can be obtained from any of the TAs o via the following link:[link](link).
+A copy of the virtual machine can be obtained from any of the TAs o via the [following link.](https://mega.nz/#!q4EjhAIT!OAC-vZHFb9W5StdFJ8Nn-cswUCkYqO8Jy2Akr3wKt90).

 ### 5 - Molecular Viewer